-ERIC HEGINBOTHAM is a principal research scientist at MIT’s Security Studies Program and a specialist in Asian security issues.
-Before joining MIT, he was a senior political scientist at the RAND Corporation, where he led research projects on China, Japan, and regional security issues and regularly briefed senior military, intelligence, and political leaders.
+Eric Heginbotham is a principal research scientist at MIT’s Security Studies Program and a specialist in Asian security issues.
+Before joining MIT, he was a senior political scientist at the RAND Corporation, where he led research projects on China, Japan, and regional security issues.
 Prior to that he was a Senior Fellow of Asian Studies at the Council on Foreign Relations.
-After graduating from Swarthmore College, Heginbotham earned his Ph.D. in political science from MIT.
+After graduating from Swarthmore College, Heginbotham earned his PhD in political science from MIT.
 He is fluent in Chinese and Japanese, and was a Captain in the U.S. Army Reserve.

-Heginbotham is a co-editor of China Steps Out: Beijing’s Major Power Engagement with the Developing World (Routledge, 2018), a co-author of Chinese and Indian Strategic Behavior, and was the lead author of two recently released RAND studies, China’s Evolving Nuclear Deterrent (2017), and U.S.-China Military Scorecard (2015).
+Heginbotham is a co-editor, China Steps Out: Beijing’s Major Power Engagement with the Developing World (Routledge, 2018), a co-author of Chinese and Indian Strategic Behavior, and was the lead author of China’s Evolving Nuclear Deterrent (RAND, 2017) and U.S.-China Military Scorecard (RAND, 2015).
 Heginbotham has published numerous articles in Foreign Affairs, International Security, Washington Quarterly and elsewhere.
 He is currently working on a book on Japanese military strategy.